The Best Intel CPUs (2023 Reviews)

 Looking at this 12-game average chart, we can see that the i5-12400 and i5-13400 show a minuscule difference even when paired with a flagship GPU.

-However, the Ryzen is often around the $200 price point, so if you can find it at a discount, going with the Ryzen might be a better option.
+However, the Ryzen is often around the $200 price point, so if you can find it at a reduced cost, going with the Ryzen might be a smarter option.

-For productivity workloads, you can’t expect too much out of this CPU since it is just a 6-core processor.
-The 5700X is the better option if you plan to do more than gaming on your computer.
+For productivity workloads, you can’t anticipate too much out of this CPU since it is just a 6-core processor.
+The 5700X is the superior option if you plan to do more than gaming on your computer.

-But, for light video rendering work, photo editing, or code compiling, the i5-12400 is more than enough.
+But, for light video rendering work, photo editing, or code compiling, the i5-12400 is more than adequate.

 Power Draw And Thermals

-One of the more robust points of the i5-12400 is its power draw.
+One of the more substantial points of the i5-12400 is its power draw.

 Intel Core i5 12400 Power